Second stimulus checks: Where we stand after a chaotic week in Washington

 That’s exactly what House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin have tried to do over the last week.
 The pair had regular meetings that lasted more than an hour, in some cases.

-On Sunday morning, Pelosi told CBS’ Face the Nation that she and Mnuchin are “making progress.”
+On Sunday morning, Pelosi told CBS’s Face the Nation that she and Mnuchin are “making progress.”

-The good news: Negotiators are closer to a deal than they’ve been on months.
+The good news: Negotiators are closer to a deal than they’ve been in months.

 The bad news: They’re still a long way off.